YourOnly-One/yoo-hugo-content/yuki/nihongo/c/photography/2021/20210813-The_Yellow_Bells_of_Piddig.md

 date = "2021-08-13T08:17:25"
 #nolastmod = true

-#aliases = [""]
+aliases = ["/ja/c/photography/the-yellow-bells-of-piddig-2021225"]       # Permanent, old share links
-slug = "The Yellow Bells of Piddig" translationKey = "The Yellow Bells of Piddig" relCanonical = "https://im.youronly.one/yuki/ja/c/photography/the-yellow-bells-of-piddig-2021225/"                           # only needed when this is not the original post
+slug = "The Yellow Bells of Piddig" translationKey = "The Yellow Bells of Piddig" relCanonical = "https://im.youronly.one/yuki/ja/photography/the-yellow-bells-of-piddig-2021225/"                           # only needed when this is not the original post
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
 #disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup